Atlas200dk/sample-handposeRCcar/sample-handposeRC/Atlas200DK/sample-handposeRC/README.md

-4. Run the application on Atlas 200 DK as root to enable I2C/UART usage.
+4. Run the application on Atlas 200 DK as **root** user to enable I2C/UART usage.

     After running the project from MindStudio, the applicaion excecutable is automatically copied to the Atlas200DK.